da5nsy/ReproducibleResearch/episodes/step1Folders.md

 ### Example of disorganised files and the retractions that can follow

-A paper on peerpub was revealed to have duplications in some of their images.
-When the authors were notified, they promptly investigated and found that their files were disorganised, causing duplication of images in place of some originals.
+A paper on pubpeer was revealed to have duplications in some of their images.
+When the authors were notified, they promptly investigated and found that their files were disorganised, causing duplication of images in place of originals.
 Images that should have stayed in the same folder were separated, and had been arranged via memory, which then lead to confusion during processing.

 The authors retracted the paper.